Rated: E · Fiction · Action/Adventure · #2267393

 “Why did they leave us here?
 Where did they go?” she whimpered.
 Quietly walking across the glossy floor, Lindsey turned to look at Roberts.
 Meeting her gaze with his own, he could tell by the expression on her face she was frightened.

 “We’re not hanging around to find out,” Roberts replied in a reassuring tone.
 Leading her to the small hatch, he stooped down and cautiously peered out the exit.
 Pushing away and standing upright, he turned toward Lindsey.
 “There’s a passageway extending in both directions.
 We’ll go this way,” he said, pointing toward his left.
 Taking hold of her hand, he stooped down and leaned forward, allowing his six foot frame to more easily fit through the opening.
 Lindsey followed.
 Barely six feet high and three feet wide, they traversed cautiously down the narrow passageway approximately twenty yards, barely illuminated by what appeared to be a lengthy run of fiber optic lighting before arriving at another small hatch, this one fitted with a sealed door.
-Two indicator lights, one red and illuminated, the other green but off, were visible on the bulkhead several inches above and to the right of the hatch, with a small, silvery knob underneath each light.
-Roberts surmised the illuminated red light confirmed the door was locked and sealed, with a possible pressure or temperature differential on the opposite side.
-“Looks like we’ve run head-on into the proverbial “fork in the road,” Roberts quipped.
+Two indicator lights, one green and illuminated, the other red but off were visible on the bulkhead several inches above and to the right of the hatch, with a small, silvery knob underneath each light.
+Roberts surmised the illuminated green light confirmed the door was locked and sealed, with a possible pressure or temperature differential on the opposite side.
+“Looks like we’ve run head-on into that proverbial fork in the road, Roberts quipped.

 Lindsey looked around nervously.
 She was in no mood to appreciate any witty remarks.
 “What do we do now?”

-Sighing, Roberts replied, “we take it.”
-Feeling a wave of apprehension, he glanced upward, gazing at the lights and shiny smooth button under each, hesitating momentarily before pushing the pearly colored nub underneath the darkened green light.
+"We take it,” Roberts sighed.
+Feeling a wave of apprehension, he glanced upward, gazing at the lights and shiny smooth button under each, hesitating momentarily before pushing the pearly colored nub underneath the darkened red light.

 Pacing around the ready room, Foxwell stopped, then wheeled around.
 “The following personnel will comprise the away team: myself, Beta, Doctor Rivera, and Lieutenant Warwick.
 Lieutenant, you will select two additional security personnel.”

-Turning in the direction of Chief Engineer O’Donovan, he continued, “POD, you will remain aboard and take the conn.”
+Turning in the direction of Chief Engineer O’Donovan, he continued, “Chief, you will remain aboard and take the conn.”

 Returning to the bridge accompanied by Chief engineer O'Donovan, Foxwell stood next to the helmsman and navigator.
 Exchanging glances with both, he asked.
 “Any further communications from the T’Vahl?”